LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/walkthrough_postman-rest.rst

 This branch of the API has the following 4 endpoints.
 Recall that an endpoint is made up of a **path** (to the resource) and a **method** (action to take on the resource).

-They all operate on Coding Events and share a common *entry point path* of ``/api/events``.
+They all operate on Coding Events and share a common *entry-point path* of ``/api/events``.
 Request and response bodies are all in JSON, or more specifically they have a ``Content-Type`` header value of ``application/json``.

 GET Coding Events
 ^^^^^^^^^^^^^^^^^

-Making a ``GET`` request to the entry point of a resource should return a representation of the state of the collection.
+Making a ``GET`` request to the entry-point of a resource should return a representation of the state of the collection.
 In our case this representation is a JSON array with ``CodingEvent`` elements:

 .. sourcecode:: json